nilovelez/machete/readme.md

 ### Post & Page cloner
 Adds a "duplicate" link to post, page and most post types lists.
 Also adds "copy to new draft" function to the post editor.

+### Social Sharing Buttons

+Social sharing made the Machete way.
+The icons are made as a custom webfont embedded in a CSS minified file that only weights 5.6Kb.
+The sharing actions are made uning each platform's native share URLs.

 ## Installation
 1. Upload the plugin files to the `/wp-content/plugins/machete` directory, or install the plugin through the WordPress plugins screen directly.